ADHD (with or without hyperactivity) and Attention Deficit Disorder ADD

 Assessment and Parent Consultation

-Our 45-minute assessment tests your child’s deficits and strengths while the facilitator monitors your child’s personality and response to the tasks at hand i.e. an anxious child will need a different program than one who is easy going.
+Our 45-minute assessment tests your child’s deficits and strengths.
+During the assessment the facilitator monitors your child’s personality and how he or she responds to the tasks at hand.
+An anxious child will need a different program than one who is easy going.

 A few days later the parents will return for a 90-minute meeting to go over the assessment results, review psycho-eds or other assessments that have already been done, discuss the child’s school challenges and personal issues, and determine availability and costs.